laiquet/idtrackerai-enhanced/docs/source/user_guide/installation.rst

 Requirements
 ============

 Idtracker.ai is a Python package (uploaded to `PyPI <https://pypi.org/project/idtrackerai/>`_) tested on Linux (Mint and Ubuntu) and Windows.
-Currently, we don't give support for macOS but, as all the pieces that make up idtracker.ai work on macOS, idtracker.ai should do it too (at your own risk).
+Currently, we don't give support for macOS but, as all the components of idtracker.ai work on macOS, idtracker.ai should too (at your own risk).

-Idtracker.ai uses AI neural networks to track and identify animals, for that it depends on Pytorch.
+Idtracker.ai uses neural networks to track and identify animals, for which it depends on Pytorch.
 That's why **to run idtracker.ai's tracking algorithms, a dedicated Nvidia GPU is required**.
-If your machine does **not** have a dedicated NVIDIA GPU, you still can use some of the tools idtracker.ai offers, see :ref:`install without a nvidia gpu`.
+If your machine does **not** have a dedicated NVIDIA GPU, you still can use some of the tools idtracker.ai offers; see :ref:`install without a nvidia gpu`.

 .. admonition:: Heavy videos
     :class: sidebar warning

-    Tracking and working with heavy videos (4K resolution, >10min duration, >20 animals) may need higher requirements, specially in RAM memory.
+    Tracking and working with heavy videos (4K resolution, >10min duration, >20 animals) may have higher requirements, especially in RAM.

 Besides the neural networks, idtracker.ai is a resource consuming software so it is recommended to run on a moderately equipped computer.
 The following is the recommended minimum configuration: